Skip to main content

 If you feel outreach is appropriate, submit a Care and Concern Report so that our CARE Team can follow-up with the student to offer support and services.

-If the student shares that they are experiencing stress, anxiety, or depression and indicate it is impairing normal daily functioning, encourage the student to seek help from the LMC Counseling Office.
+If the student shares that they are experiencing stress, anxiety, or depression and indicate it is impairing normal daily functioning, encourage the student to seek help from the LMC Student Well-Being & Accessibility Department.

-Encourage the student to reach out to the LMC Counseling Office.
+Encourage the student to reach out to the LMC Student Well-Being & Accessibility Department.

 Submit a Care and Concern Report so that our CARE Team can follow-up with the student to offer support and resources.

-If the student has communicated a specific plan to harm themselves or others, this is an EMERGENCY SITUATION – CALL 9-1-1.
+If the student has communicated a specific plan to harm themselves or others, this is an EMERGENCY SITUATION – CALL 9-1-1 or 6911.

-Then follow up by completing a Care and Concern Report so that our CARE Team can follow up with the student after they get the immediate medical and safety care required.
+Please follow up by completing a Care and Concern Report so that our CARE Team can follow up with the student after they receive the required immediate medical and safety care.

 Let the student know you are grateful they felt comfortable sharing this information with you.
 Also, let the student know you will need to share this information with the Title IX Coordinator, so that they can be offered additional support and services.

-Submit a report to the LMC Title IX Coordinator either online at Title IX Report or by contacting the Vice President of Student Affairs Office at (269) 927-8752.
+Submit a report to the LMC Title IX Coordinator either online at Title IX Report or by contacting the Dean of Student Life & Engagement, Title IX Coordinator at (269) 927-6172.

 First, contact the student directly.
 Send them an email to let them know you are concerned and would like to meet with them.

-If the student is not responsive to your outreach attempts, you can submit a notification via EAB Navigate.
+If the student is not responsive to your outreach attempts, you can submit a notification via TargetX.

-If you are worried about the student’s overall personal, physical, mental/emotional wellbeing, please submit a Care and Concern Report so the CARE Team can follow up and connect the student to support and resources.
+If you are worried about the student’s overall personal, physical, mental, or emotional wellbeing, please submit a Care and Concern Report so the CARE Team can follow up and connect the student to support and resources.

-Pam McVay- Director of President's Office and Culture & Talent Success; Secretary to the Board of Trustees
+Pam McVay - Director of the President's Office and Culture & Talent Success